VakeWorks/SovScaDesDisMaLOps/docs/2025/src/model.md

 <a href="https://miro.medium.com/v2/resize:fit:1400/format:webp/1*vHz3troEmr4uLns0V8VmdA.jpeg"><img src="./images/DepGraphAdd1to8_RobertNishihara.webp" align="middle" width="500"></a>

-We will use Ray to implement algorithms under DPRAM model.
+- We will use Ray to implement algorithms under DPRAM model in labs.
+- Ray is an open source project for parallel and distributed Python.

 ```python []
  # Slow approach.